hansika-247/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hi this is from a student(Btech first year)
 This is my first contribution
-hello anuj thanks for this video.
-Very Helpful
+hello anuj sir, thanks alot for this video it was Very Helpful